cooperj/joshc.uk/content/about.md

 <div id="comment-box">

-Since you got to this part of this page, you might want to see what im up to [now](/now) 🧐.
+🧐➡️ Since you've got this far...
+You might be interested in [what I'm up to right now!](/now)

 </div>
 </div>